Pioneer-Centre-for-AI/p1-compute-documentation/docs/support.md

-# Contact
+# Support

-For questions regarding the cluster, we have the following two contact e-mails:
+In general the P1 does not have official support staff.
+Instead we rely on the community to help each other.
+However, for questions regarding the cluster, we have the following two contact e-mails:

-* For technical issues, like broken or missing packages, contact support@hpc.dtu.dk
+* For technical issues, like broken or missing packages, contact <support@hpc.dtu.dk>

-* For policy issues, like priority access, queuing system etc. contact compute-governance-p1@aicentre.dk
+* For policy issues, like priority access, queuing system etc. contact <compute-governance-p1@aicentre.dk>

 If your submission to join the cluster has been pending for more than a week, you can contact the member of the P1 HPC committee of your institution:

 Institution | Name                    | E-mail
 ----------- | ----------------------- | ---